camunda/camunda-docs/docs/guides/beta-terms.md

 ---

 :::note
-Camunda beta terms currently only apply to Enterprise SaaS subscriptions.
-For all other offers (e.g. Professional Plan, Free-Trial or Tier-Plan) users need not accept special beta terms; it is sufficient to agree to our standard Terms & Conditions which also contain a provision on beta terms.
+Opting in to Camunda beta terms currently only applies to Enterprise SaaS subscriptions.
+For all other offers (e.g. Starter Plan, Trial Plan, or Tier-Plan) users do not need to accept special beta terms as the early access features are automatically enabled; it is sufficient to agree to our standard Terms & Conditions which also contain a provision on beta terms.
 :::

 A beta test is the second phase of software testing in which a sampling of the intended audience can test the product.
 When Camunda refers to **beta**, we reference anything pre-release, such as any version of the software designated as alpha, beta, limited release, developer preview, non-production, or evaluation.